Health Benefits of Cucumber with its Types and Uses

 - Along with low calories in cucumber, you get Vitamin K, C, and fiber

 Unlike the popular notion, cucumber is not a vegetable but a fruit!
-Belonging to the Cucurbitaceae family, it offers many health benefits.
+Belonging to the Cucurbitaceous family, it offers many health benefits.
 Cucumber benefits are low in calories, cholesterol, sodium, and fat.
-Cucumber has high water content and a refreshing taste that makes it a popular addition to a meal.
+Cucumber has high water content and a refreshing taste that makes them a popular addition to a meal.
 The water and soluble fiber present in it also help promote gut health and hydration.

-Read on to get a brief insight on cucumber nutrition facts, cucumber benefits and more.
+Read on to get a brief insight into cucumber nutrition facts, cucumber benefits, and more.

 Nutritional Facts of Cucumber

-Here is nutritional value of 100 grams of raw cucumber with peel .
+Here is the nutritional value of 100 grams of raw cucumber with peel .

 - Vitamin K – 8.5 mcg